 A subrequest is any network interaction that is not directly initiated by user action.
 For example, an initial response in a hypermedia format that contains embedded references to stylesheets, images, frame sources, and onload actions will cause a browser, depending on its capabilities and configuration, to perform a corresponding set of automated subrequests to fetch those references using additional network interactions.

 A party is a natural person, a legal entity, or a set of legal entities that share common owner(s), common controller(s), and a group identity that is easily discoverable by a user.
 Common branding or providing a list of affiliates that is available via a link from a resource where a party describes DNT practices are examples of ways to provide this discoverability.

-An outsourced service provider is considered to be the same party as its client if the service provider:
+For the data received in a given network interaction, a service provider is considered to be the same party as its contractee if the service provider: